Teenager pedals her way to the University of Pennsylvania

 The burden immigrants carry

-What immigrants leave behind in hopes of a better future sometimes can outpace the strides to reach the American Dream—in the case of Martín and Dora, life in America has been about hard work.
+What immigrants leave behind in hopes of a better future sometimes can outpace the strides to reach the American Dream—in the case of Martín and Teodora, life in America has been about hard work.

 Martín explains that Sarahi has been indebted since birth because “when we come from another country to this place, we bring all the intentions of helping those who were left behind.”
 He further adds that he left his parents in Mexico—his father passed away three years ago, but his mother is still alive, and for the past 20 years hasn’t stopped financially providing for his family—monthly allowance for his mother, who he says presumes with whomever she can about her son’s attentiveness.

 However, Sarahi’s mother wrestles with guilt for leaving her son behind in Mexico.
 He is 28 years old and married with a son.
-Dora explains, “sometimes one comes to this country looking for a good life, and at that moment, one does not realize what one is leaving behind.”
+Teodora explains, “sometimes one comes to this country looking for a good life, and at that moment, one does not realize what one is leaving behind.”

 Unable to bring him to the States, she knows the money he makes in Mexico is not enough to stay afloat.